serafihna/serafihna/README.md

 byi:

-- feel free to call me swan or swanne! i go by she/her/hers.
+- feel free to call me swan or swanne! she/her prns only.

-- i'll talk as much as you will, i'll match the energy. (i mean that in a good way i promise)
+- i'll talk as much as you will, i'll match the energy. (i mean that in a good way)

-- usually afk so w2i is a must. 😅
+- usually afk so whispering is a must. 😅

 - dont sexualize me as a person.